My name is Tanya Maslach. Like a good product, I’ve had some pivotal moments in my development.

 I grew up as a scientist before I ever was a practicing one.
 I was intently curious about how systems worked, and why, and how the people behaved within them.
 It took me on paths not frequently traveled and journeys others would never go.
 I was a marine scientist, a fisheries biologist and I studied marine mammal population biology, which took me to places you might only see on a National Geographic documentary.
 I studied industrial and organization psychology, which basically meant I studied a new animal and learned what motivates them, how they make decisions and how they interact in groups.

-My former careers in science and psychology prepared me really well for building and thinking about software products for consumers and business people.
+My former careers in science and psychology surprised me in their combined application for my pursuits in software product management.
 It also helped me to understand the underpinnings to working well with teams of engineers, designers, user-researchers and data analysts and scientists.